bskinn/sphobjinv/doc/source/syntax.rst

     **Constraints**

     * **MAY** have zero length, but typically has nonzero length

+      * A zero-length ``{dispname}`` is not particularly useful, as it would lead to insertion of a cross-reference with no text

     * **MAY** contain internal whitespace (leading/trailing whitespace is ignored)